Trafalgar Moraine: Geology

 The Trafalgar Moraine is formed primarily of silty, clay-rich sand, and underpinned by shale bedrock, all of which hinder water absorption.
 Nonetheless, a few areas serve as surface water reservoirs, allowing for some groundwater regeneration, given the almost impermeable soils.

 The Trafalgar Moraine is approximately 20 km long, 30 m high and 4 km wide, extending from the Niagara Escarpment north of Nelson to Streetsville in an east-northeast trend; at the Oakville boundary, the trend shifts northeast.

-The moraine has impacted the flow of the eastern branch of the 16 Mile Creek.
+The moraine has impacted the flow of the eastern branch of Sixteen Mile Creek.

 This moraine contains the headwaters for six creeks in Oakville.
 It is home to 496 plant species, 10 fish species, and 220 animal species, of which 168 are birds, 34 are mammals, and 18 are amphibians.

 Watershed

-The moraine is 27 km long and 4 km wide with a number of small rivers and streams are located within the moraine:
+The moraine is 27 km long and 4 km wide with a number of small rivers and streams located within the moraine: